 This has been a longtime dream for Edith to become a teacher and make an impact by teaching children who are just like her son.
 Edith is also bilingual and noticed that there was a need for Spanish-speaking teachers to serve this very population in her community.

 As a mother of three, Edith raised her family while going to college over the course of 10 years.
 She became a Habitat homeowner in 2008 and with predictable housing payments, she was able to save for the first time.
 This allowed her to go back to school and earn a Bachelor’s degree in Child Adolescent Development and a Master’s in Special Education.
-This past May, Edith proudly graduated from San Francisco State University.
+Edith proudly graduated from San Francisco State University.

 To support our work housing families just like Edith’s please visit our donation page.